tylera277/SpaceObjectsCalculator/README.md

 Program that has the ultimate goal of having a user enter a particular space object, and then to translate this into instructions for a telescope to then point at that object.

 Click on Earth&Mars.png to see a picture of the product I have gotten programmed so far.
+These files in this repository consist all of that is used in the main executable program, centralProgram.py.